mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Pretty and deadly are not mutually exclusive.
 Fichetti gunsmithing combined with Tiffani style makes the Needler the single most popular designer handgun in the world.
 The base model is matte grey, but its special color-changing coating can be manipulated via wireless signal with an infinite number of patterns and designs.
 The coating allows your gun to match your shoes, your handbag, or the camo pattern of your fatigues.
 The Needler only chambers caseless flechette rounds, which are already factored into its damage code.

-Wireless bonus: You can change the color of the Fichetti Tiffani Needler with a Minor Action.
+{REMOVE ME} - Wireless bonus: You can change the color of the Fichetti Tiffani Needler with a Minor Action.
 Applying a camouflage pattern to the Needler increases the concealability threshold by 1 for visual Perception tests.

 **Streetline Special**